Cross-lingual Contextualized Topic Models with Zero-shot Learning: Contextualized Neural Topic Models

 {}

-The proposed model, \textbf{Contextual TM}, can be trained with document representations that account for the input word-order and contextual information, overcoming one of the central limitations of BoW models.
-Moreover, using language-independent document representations permits us to do zero-shot topic modeling for unseen languages: this is important in settings in which there is little data available for the new languages.
-Because BERT exists for multiple languages, it also allows zero-shot modeling in a \textit{cross-lingual} scenario.
-Indeed, Contextual TM is language independent: given any multilingual BERT contextual representation of an unseen language, it can predict the topic distribution of the document.
-The top-words of predicted topics will be in the same language as in the training.
-One current limitation is that the contextual representations of BERT are limited to a maximum input length of 768 words.
-The model can, therefore, capture small to mediums-sized documents, but only the beginning of long documents.
+Our proposed model, \textbf{Zero-Shot Topic Model} (ZeroShotTM), is trained with input document representations that account for word-order and contextual information, overcoming one of the central limitations of BoW models.
+Moreover, the use of language-independent document representations allows us to do zero-shot topic modeling for unseen languages.
+This property is essential in low-resource settings in which there is little data available for the new languages.
+Because multilingual contextualized representations exist for multiple languages, it allows zero-shot modeling in a \textit{cross-lingual} scenario.
+Indeed, ZeroShotTM is language-independent: given a contextualized representation of a new language as input,\footnote{As long as a multilingual model - like multilingual BERT - covers it.} it can predict the topic distribution of the document.
+The predicted topic descriptors, though, will be from the training language.
+Let us also notice that our method is agnostic about the choice of the neural topic model architecture (here, Neural-ProdLDA), as long as it extends a Variational Autoencoder.